publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch18/m__us_usc_t16_s1003a.md

     (b) __Amount__

-        The Secretary shall require that project sponsors of watershed projects provide up to 50 percent of the cost of acquiring easements under subsection (a) of this section.
+        The Secretary shall require that project sponsors of watershed projects provide up to 50 percent of the cost of acquiring easements under subsection (a).

 ([Aug.
 4, 1954, ch.
 656, § 3A][/us/act/1954-08-04/ch656/s3A], as added [Pub.
 L. 101–624, title XIV, § 1462][/us/pl/101/624/s1462], Nov.
 28, 1990, [104 Stat.
 3615][/us/stat/104/3615].)